timmydoza/mean-auth/README.md

 ![Authenticat](http://i.giphy.com/3oEduQAsYcJKQH2XsI.gif)

 #About
 Authenticat is a simple drop-in library for creating token-based authenticaiton.
 It provides automated sign-in and sign-up routes on a router that can be mounted on your server.
+It also provides a route for an admin to change authorization roles for authorization purposes.
 It assumes you are using an Express server and Mongo.

 #Setup
 ```npm install authenticat```